The Toll of the Sea (1922)

 Since 1977, UCLA Film & Television Archive has restored hundreds of titles, including silent films (Different from the Others, 1919), technological milestones (Becky Sharp, 1935), beloved classics (The Red Shoes, 1948) and independent works of American cinema (Killer of Sheep, 1977).
 Since 1987, more than 500 television programs have been restored.

-Our restored materials are regularly broadcast, screened at film festivals, museums and cinémathèques, and used for top-tier DVD and Blu-ray releases from major studios (Paramount's Holiday, Ford at Fox) or speciality labels like the Criterion Collection (The Night of the Hunter, Paths of Glory), Milestone Films (The Bat Whispers, Tabu: A Story of the South Seas) and the National Film Preservation Foundation's Treasures from American Film Archives series.
+Our restored materials are regularly broadcast, screened at film festivals, museums and cinematheques, and used for top-tier DVD/Blu-ray releases from major studios or speciality labels like the Criterion Collection, Milestone Films and the National Film Preservation Foundation's Treasures from American Film Archives series.

-To hear more about the Archive's preservation efforts, read our interview with Preservation Officer Robert Gitt.
+To learn more about the Archive's preservation efforts, read our interview with former Preservation Officer Robert Gitt.